Amniotic fluid embolism: Causes and pathophysiology

 There are several posited ways that have been positioned to cause amniotic fluid embolism.
-The first of which involves the thought that a combination or one of the following that include a difficult labor, a placenta that is abnormal and trauma to the abdomen through a caesarean section or other surgical tools dissipates the barrier that exists from the maternal fluid to the fetal fluid.
+The first of which involves the thought that a combination of one of the following that include a difficult labor, a placenta that is abnormal and trauma to the abdomen through a caesarean section or other surgical tools dissipates the barrier that exists from the maternal fluid to the fetal fluid.
 The disruption then causes a buildup of hydrostatic pressures and oncotic pressures leaking the fetal fluid into the maternal circulation.
-This fluid is then carried through the veins to the superior vena cava to the right atrium and on to the right ventricle eventually entering the pulmonary artery and disseminating through the pulmonary circuit.
+This fluid is then carried through the veins to the inferior vena cava to the right atrium and on to the right ventricle eventually entering the pulmonary artery and disseminating through the pulmonary circuit.
 This causes the fluid of the alveoli of the lungs to build up and cause increased pressures that put extra work on the heart.
 This leads to pulmonary hypertension causing right ventricular heart failure which leads to cardiovascular collapse.

 The second school of thought is that a series of inflammatory markers in amniotic fluid causes a widespread inflammatory activation in the blood throughout the maternal circulation.
 This causes intense pulmonary vasospasm leading to dysregulation of the pulmonary circulation causing failure in the systemic circulation.
 This school of thought is supported by a study which showed that amniotic fluid can activate complement.
 Additionally, another study showed activity levels of C1 esterase inhibitor, a key regulator of the complement system, are significantly decreased in amniotic fluid embolism patients compared with control women.

 Furthermore, amniotic fluid contains further elements such as tissue factor and other clotting factors that lead to a hypercoagulable state or consistent development and formation of blood clots in the body with the inability to be broken down.
 This hypercoagulable state is amplified by the decreased C1 esterase inhibitor levels as this protein is the primary inhibitor of Factor XIa and Factor XIIa in the clotting cascade, and deficiency has been shown to be associated with an increased risk of venous thromboembolism.
 This leads to the sequelae of DIC or disseminated intravascular coagulation.
 The DIC in amniotic fluid embolism is often associated with hyperfibrinolysis, which is likely to be due to elevated tissue plasminogen activator (tPA) and decreased total thrombin-activatable fibrinolysis inhibitor (TAFI).

 It is also supposed that endothelin a potent vasoconstrictor is upregulated during the course of the amniotic fluid embolism in the maternal circulation.
 This endothelin acts in an antagonistic fashion to blood vessels causing intense vasoconstriction.
 This leads to super tight vessels that cut off the blood supply to the lungs and heart resulting in cardiorespiratory collapse.